Flomp/wanderer/docs/src/content/docs/use/create-a-trail.md

 - Click **+ Add Entry**
 - Upload a separate GPS file or just log the date of your completion
 - You can add multiple summit entries over time without creating duplicate trails

+To learn more about summit logs visit the [dedicated section](/use/summit-logs) of the documentation.